 By finally diving into my brain and working to process trauma that I've pushed down and ignored my entire life, I've opened the box.
 For the first time in my life I'm really feeling on a daily basis.
 Doing therapy for the last several years has slowly opened my awareness to my behavior and why I behave the way I do, but it's been this deep subconscious work that has unleashed the emotional parts.
 So much anger and sadness as I move through the feeling of worthlessness that I chose to work on in EMDR.
 I got to the point in EMDR where therapist thought I might have worked it out.
 She told me to change the thought to positive and I started the processing again.
 Instead of it going positive, I dove in deep to the reasons why I started building the armor around myself.
 The difference between knowing that I protect myself and feeling why it's there in the first place were staggering.
 It shook me to the core, and I've been processing it ever since.
 Processing comes in forms of:

 getting really really angry while riding my bike then stopping, breaking out in a cold sweat and crying;

-lying on the stretch table telling Stretch Guy how for the first time I was able to answer the question "are both of your parents alive" at the doctor's office and tearing up because I'm sad my dad is dead;
+Telling someone that for the first time I was able to answer the question "are both of your parents alive" at the doctor's office and tearing up because I'm sad my dad is dead;

 saying out loud how my therapist has pointed out that there is a little girl who will always be searching for the mom she never had, and barely being able to choke the words out.